-- This unit should be located in commercial areas confirmed to be frequented by tourists in which it may be mounted to an existing wall or structure, e.g. shopping areas, gas stations at primary Region 7 entry points or with extended hours, Visitor Information Centres - 2.
+- 1. This unit should be located in commercial areas confirmed to be frequented by tourists in which it may be mounted to an existing wall or structure. e.g. shopping areas, gas stations at primary Region 7 entry points or with extended hours, Visitor Information Centres - 2.
 This unit should be considered: - a.
-Where independent installation space is not available. - b.
-Where there is sufficient interior or exterior wall space on an existing structure. - Installation should not affect the structural or visual integrity of a building. - Private businesses are not recommended to be included on this panel.
-At the discretion of the installing community, generically described private business groups may be included. (e.g. 'Boat Tours' rather than naminging all companies that may run this type of buisiness)
+Where independent installation space is not available - b.
+Where there is sufficient interior or exterior wall space on an existing structure. - c.
+Installation should not affect the structural or visual integrity of a building. - 3.
+Private businesses are not recommended to be included on this panel.
+At the discretion of the installing community, generically described private business groups may be included. (e.g. 'Boat Tours' rather than naminging all companies that may run this type of business) - 4.
+A local map may replace the regional map.
+A regional map must be included as a smaller inset.